Sayok/clone_bitbucket/README.markdown

 # Desc

-- clones repos from bitbucket recursively
+- collect repos URI from bitbucket recursively
 - creates a dir of a project
-- clones repo under respective project dir it relates to for convenience purpose
+- clones each repo under respective project dir for convenience purpose